 You might have come across something called CIBIL credit score while you are seeking a loan or testing the eligibility criteria of different lenders.

-It is vital that you review your credit score, understand what it really is, why it is so necessary to take a loan.
+It is vital that you review your credit score, understand what it really is, and why it is so necessary to take a loan.
 Here’s all you need to know regarding the CIBIL Score and the factors affecting it.

 A CIBIL score is now a major component that lets you gain access to financial products like credit cards and loans.

-Lenders like banks and other financial institutions take your rating and other things like your salary, age and work stability into account, among many others.
+Lenders like banks and other financial institutions take your rating and other things like your salary, age, and work stability into account, among many others.

-TransUnion CIBIL credit office determines CIBIL scores by focusing on different factors like payment history, credit form, credit age and other factors.
+TransUnion CIBIL credit office determines CIBIL scores by focusing on different factors like payment history, credit form, credit age, and other factors.

 The organisation creates the CIBIL report using this information relating to your credit activities.
 Your background of repayment and borrowing, unpaid loans, credit card payments, etc., are all collected by CIBIL and are included in your CIBIL report.
-It also includes details about your job history and loan enquiry.
+It also includes details about your job history and loan inquiry.

 Need any financial advice?
 Contact Us!